tresorit/ZeroKit-Realm-encrypted-tasks/README.md

     }
   }
   ```

+  **Note**: if you're deploying this on a Mac and would like to test it with Android, use http://10.0.0.2 instead of http://127.0.0.1 as `_baseUrl_` in the config file above.
+[For more information, see this Stackoverflow thread](https://stackoverflow.com/questions/9808560/why-do-we-use-10-0-2-2-to-connect-to-local-web-server-instead-of-using-computer).
 When you saved the config file, open a console and cd into the root of the NodeJS repo

 * First, install it: